Iranian TV anchor held as witness is released from US jail

-Abed Ayoub said Marzieh Hashemi was released Wednesday after being detained for more than a week in Washington.
+Marzieh Hashemi, 59, was released from jail in Washington after being detained for 10 days, according to Abed Ayoub, an attorney with the American-Arab Anti-Discrimination Committee.

-A person familiar with the matter told The Associated Press that Hashemi fulfilled her obligation as a material witness and was released.
-The person was not authorized to discuss the matter publicly and spoke on condition of anonymity.
+Hashemi, who works for the Press TV network’s English-language service, was detained by federal agents Jan.
+13 in St. Louis, Missouri, where she had filmed a Black Lives Matter documentary after visiting relatives in the New Orleans area, her son said.
+She was then transported to Washington and had remained behind bars since then.

-Court papers didn’t include details about the criminal case in which she was named a witness.
+Hashemi appeared at least twice before a U.S. District judge in Washington, and court papers said she would be released immediately after her testimony before a grand jury.
+Court documents did not include details on the criminal case in which she was named a witness.

 Most Read Nation & World Stories